osdiab/ts-lib-boilerplate/README.md

 Boilerplate to get started writing a library in TypeScript

+**DISCLAIMER:** I just made this for myself since I do this over and over again, so if you use this dependencies might go out of date or your functionality will probably be missing.
+Be warned!

 ## Get started

 With `node` and `yarn` installed on your machine,